 Cut them back so they’re the same length as the shorter tendrils, or down to where the leaves are bushier on the branch.

-Never trim them all the way to the soil line though, they need some foliage left intact on each stem, or they won’t grow back.
+Never trim inch plants all the way to the soil line though, they need some foliage left intact on each stem, or they won’t grow back.

 Pinching Wandering Jew To Keep It Bushy

-Pinching is a technique that’s commonly used to control the shape and size, and make it bushy.
+Pinching is a technique that’s commonly used to control the shape and size, and keep your wandering dude bushy.
 It’s also a good way to remove the spent flowers, and keep it looking tidy.